ebx-bundler/ebx/README.md

 ## Installation

-To use EBX, you need to have Node.js and npm (Node Package Manager) installed on your system.
 You can install EBX globally using the following command:

 ```bash
 npm install -g ebx